 Areas of Possible Dental Implant Mistakes

-Here are the areas where you may experience problems:
+Here are the areas where you may experience dental implant failure:

 - Dental implants impinging on nerves in the lower jaw.
 There is a key nerve that runs through the middle of the lower jaw.
 When there are missing teeth and the bone begins to resorb, this nerve can end up being even closer to the surface than normal.
 The position of this nerve needs to be pinpointed in three dimensions, so it takes three-dimensional CT scans to be able to avoid it.

 - Dental implants placed where there is inadequate bone support.
-If there isn’t enough bone, you need to have bone grafts.
+If there isn’t enough bone, you need to have bone grafts before the implant is placed.
 In the attempt to economize, there may be a temptation to shortcut this.

 - Implant fixtures placed in sinuses or other nasal cavities in the upper jaw.
-Not only will this cause problems in the sinus or the nose, but there will also be inadequate bony support making them tend to come loose.
+Not only will this cause problems in the sinus or the nose, but there will also be inadequate bony support making them susceptible to implant failure.

 - Using substandard fixtures.
 For more information about this problem, please see our cheap dental implants page.
 These fixtures need to be made to exacting standards of high-quality materials, or there can be problems with fit, longevity, or biocompatibility.